Treatment for migraines

 Ocular migraine symptoms

-Ocular migraine symptoms might be hard to list out.
+Ocular migraine symptoms might be hard to list.
 The flashing lights or blindness may be on one side of your vision but involve both eyes.
 If you’re not sure, cover one eye and then the other.
-However, listed below are common symptoms of ocular migraine symptoms
+However, listed below are common symptoms of ocular migraine.

 Treatment for ocular migraines